 For those of you that don’t have the time to conduct their own research, we’ve listed some of our favourite providers below.
 All of these wallets can be downloaded for free on your iOS or Android device.

-BRD wallet: supports bitcoin, ether and bitcoin cash
+Coinomi wallet: supports (among others) bitcoin, ether and bitcoin cash

 The private keys and PIN codes are only visible for the user of the wallet; the company itself is unable to access this data.
 This also means the company is unable to view your balance and transaction history.